turtle96/taskell/docs/UserGuide.md

  <br> <img src="images/editCmd.png" width="600"> </br>
 Picture 7: `edit 2 schedule meeting on wednesday: edits the 2nd task in Taskell to "schedule meeting on wednesday."`

-#### Saving the information in Taskell
+#### Saving the information in Taskell : `save`

 Specify the path of a new folder to store the data file of Taskell.
-The user should have permissions to access the folder.<br>
+The user should have permissions to access the folder. <br>
+If directory is valid but file is missing, for example if command is `save C:/Users/Jim/Documents/chicken`,  and `C:/Users/Jim/Documents/chicken` is valid but `chicken` file is not created, Taskell will create the file.<br>
-Format: `save /FOLDERPATH`<br>
+Format: `save FOLDERPATH`<br>
-Example: `save /Jim/Documents`
+Example: `save C:/Users/Jim/Documents`

 #### Clearing all entries : `clear`
 To clear all tasks, <kbd>Enter</kbd> clear.<br>